haramori/rhme3/Challenges/Bluetooth_Device_Manager.md

 ### Dynamic analysis

-The following was accomplished using the hardware debugging configuration described in the [Debugging AVR XMEGA raw binaries](../Preparation/debugging_raw_binaries.md) guide.
+The following was accomplished by debugging the unencrypted binary using the hardware debugging configuration described in the [Debugging AVR XMEGA raw binaries](../Preparation/debugging_raw_binaries.md) guide.

 Dynamic analysis reveals more information about how to pass the second check in control_interface():
 * The correct check value in 0x2192 is ensured by entering control_interface() at PC address 0x0185.
 This is accomplished by overwriting the return pointer of modify_device() with 0x0185.
 Also note that unlike all other word values, return pointers should be big endian.